renzo324/Reddit-Clone/README.md

 This repository is an excercise to practice HTML/CSS

 ## Experience
-	LIFE IS HARD until I learned to use the internet
+	Found it difficult to eyeball all the details but I realized that the internet is a vast resource of knowledge and found comprehensive guides for the exercise

 ## Problems
-Tried too hard
+-Tried too hard to do it on my own
-Thought too little
+-

 ## Todos
--make it responsive# Reddit-Clone
+-make it responsive #Reddit-Clone